Securing a horse onto a Rescue Glide

 8. Secure the tail and life vest.

 The tail is tied to a strap to prevent the Rescue Glide from running over it.
 The life vest is tied to the horse's neck to prevent it from coming loose.
+(A life vest could also be utilized to completely cover the horse's head.)

 Attach haul lines to the tug ring at the forward end of the Rescue Glide and drag the horse to the rescue trailer.